DKFZ-ODCF/IndelCallingWorkflow/README.md

 # Changelist

 Currently, the following versions are run in our production system.
 In all of them a bug that was introduced in version 1.0.167 is fixed that could result in swapped column labels.
-If Note that versions 2.0, 2.2, and 2.4 are not mutually exchangeable, despite having the same major version number.
+Note that versions 2.0, 2.2, and 2.4 are not mutually exchangeable, despite having the same major version number.
+The versioning did not follow the [SemVer 2.0](https://semver.org) scheme.

+The currently supported branches are 3 (master), 2.4.1, 2.2, 2.0.0-1, and 1.2.177.
+Only on master new features are implemented, so the other branches are only for bugfixes.
+The most recent commit on each of these branches is listed at the top:

-* Version update to 3.1.0 (2.6.0-deprecated)
+* Version update to 3.1.0 (2.6.0-deprecated, master)

   - Minor: Bugfix: Fix of column swap bug introduced before 1.0.167.
 Output VCF with swapped control and tumor genotype columns if they are in the 11th and 10th column respectively.
   - Minor: Added `--skip_order_tag` to skip the above, if users manually verified the genotype column order